 The Retribution of Scyrah is most adept at striking from the shadows.
 Its mage hunters traditionally undertake clandestine missions executed by solo operatives and small teams of elite and dedicated warriors.
 On rare occasions, however, a show of force is required, and to that end the Retribution assembles stealthy armies comprised of seasoned mage hunters and powerful myrmidons.
 Experienced in swift and brutal combat, they skillfully orchestrate surprise attacks and take the enemy unaware.

-- An army made use the Shadows of the Retribution theme force can include only the following Retribution models:
+An army made use the Shadows of the Retribution theme force can include only the following Retribution and Mercenary models:

 Full model list